-Looking to proactively calm the potential reactions of locals, city officials are reminding the public of the upcoming Happy 3rd of July event in New Orleans City Park which includes a massive display of loud fireworks that may, at times, be mistaken for gunshots.
+Looking to proactively calm the potential reactions of locals, city officials are reminding the public of the Happy 3rd of July event in New Orleans City Park which includes a massive display of loud fireworks that may, at times, be mistaken for gunshots.

-“I want to assure the public that any loud bangs you hear on this evening around 9 p.m. will totally be fireworks,” City Park Director Robert Perry said as he threw on his flak jacket. “…At least 75% of the time.”
+“I want to assure the public that any loud bangs you hear this evening around 9 p.m. will totally be fireworks,” City Park Director Robert Perry said as he threw on his flak jacket. “…At least 75% of the time.”

 The big event will feature patriotic music from The Marine Corps Band New Orleans on the Goldring/Woldenberg Great Lawn and expects to draw a large crowd.
-With criminal activity the last few years on the rise in the area, safety has become a major concern among potential attendees.
+With criminal activity in the last few years on the rise in the area, safety has become a major concern among potential attendees.

 “I understand the concern for safety but all anyone needs to worry about is getting a good seat,” Perry said, noting that Kevlar brand blankets will be available for rental (free).